 You’ve never had a cake so light, and yet so moist.
 It’s gluten-free and dairy-free, and low in sugar.
 For a chocolate version, see my Chocolate Chiffon Sponge Cake.

 This basic recipe can be jazzed up in a number of ways – see the footnotes for ideas.
-It’s loosely based on the fabulously-named Persian Love Cake.
+It’s based on the fabulously-named Persian Love Cake.

 Makes: 24 small traybake portions, or 12 large wedge portions (depending on tin)